rgbalex/into-the-breach-minimal/README.md

 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.

 ## License
 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.
+See the [license](LICENSE.md) file for more information.

 ## Acknowledgements
 Special thanks to Subset Games for creating the original Into the Breach game.